-1. Legal Compliance
+2. Legal Compliance

 Obeying the law, both in letter and in spirit, is the foundation of this Code.
-Our success depends upon each employee's operating within legal guidelines and cooperating with local, national and international authorities.
-It is therefore essential that you understand the legal and regulatory requirements applicable to your business unit and area of responsibility.
-You are responsible for being aware of the laws, rules and regulations affecting your job, conducting yourself in accordance with those rules, and communicating those standards to the employees you supervise, as applicable.
-If you have a question in the area of legal compliance, it is important that you seek answers from your supervisor or the Compliance Officer.
+Our success depends upon each employee operating within legal guidelines and cooperating with local, national and international authorities.
+We expect employees to understand the legal and regulatory requirements applicable to their business units and areas of responsibility.
+We hold periodic training sessions to ensure that all employees comply with the relevant laws, rules and regulations associated with their employment, including laws prohibiting insider trading (which are discussed in further detail in Section 3 below).
+While we do not expect you to memorize every detail of these laws, rules and regulations, we want you to be able to determine when to seek advice from others.
+If you do have a question in the area of legal compliance, it is important that you not hesitate to seek answers from your supervisor or the Compliance Officer.

 Disregard of the law will not be tolerated.
-Violation of domestic or foreign laws, rules and regulations may subject an individual, as well as ICLD, to civil and/or criminal penalties.
-You should be aware that conduct and records, including emails, are subject to internal and external audits, and to discovery by third parties in the event of a government investigation or civil litigation.
-It is in everyone's best interests to know and comply with our legal and ethical obligations.
+Violation of domestic or foreign laws, rules and regulations may subject an individual, as well as the Company, to civil and/or criminal penalties.
+You should be aware that conduct and records, including emails, are subject to internal and external audits and to discovery by third parties in the event of a government investigation or civil litigation.
+It is in everyone's best interests to know and comply with our legal obligations.